Max Factor: History

-Max Factor was born Maksymilian Faktorowicz in Congress Poland, and later moved to Moscow, where he was employed as a wig maker.
+Max Factor was born Maksymilian Faktorowicz into a Jewish-Polish family in Congress Poland under the Russian Empire.

+By the age of eight years, Factor was working as an assistant to a dentist and pharmacist.
+At the age of nine, he was apprenticed to a wig maker and cosmetician in Łódź.

+Later, he opened his own shop in the town of Ryazan, selling hand-made rouges, creams, fragrances, and wigs.
+He became well known when a traveling theatrical troupe wore Factor's cosmetics to perform for Russian nobility.
+The Russian nobility appointed Factor the official cosmetics expert for the royal family and the Imperial Russian Grand Opera.
+By 1904, concerned about the increasing anti-Jewish persecution developing in the Russian Empire, he and his wife decided to move to America.

 After emigrating to the United States in 1904, Factor moved his family and business to Los Angeles, seeing an opportunity to provide made-to-order wigs and theatrical make-up to the growing film industry.
 Besides selling his own make-up products, he soon became the West Coast distributor of both Leichner and Minor, two leading theatrical make-up manufacturers.

 When the film industry was beginning to evolve, stick greasepaint (although the accepted make-up for stage use) could not be applied thin enough, nor did the colors work satisfactorily on the screen.
 Factor began experimenting with various compounds to develop a suitable make-up for the new film medium.
 By 1914 he had perfected his first cosmetic product, a "flexible greasepaint," on that basis becoming the authority on cosmetics in film-making.

 For his first few years in the business, Factor personally applied his products to actors and actresses.
 He developed a reputation for customizing makeup to present film stars, notably Mabel Normand, Ben Turpin, Gloria Swanson, Mary Pickford, Pola Negri, Jean Harlow, Claudette Colbert, Bette Davis, Norma Shearer, Joan Crawford, Lucille Ball and Judy Garland, in the best light onscreen.

 In 1918, Factor introduced his "Color Harmony" face powder, which, with its wide range of shades, allowed him consistent custom make-up for each actor.
 He created many unique looks for notable actresses, such as Clara Bow's heart-shaped/pierrot lips.
 Years later, he exaggerated Joan Crawford's naturally full lips to distinguish her from the many would-be stars copying the Clara Bow look.
 He also created specific shades: Platinum (Jean Harlow), Special Medium (Joan Crawford), Dark (Claudette Colbert) and Light Egyptian (Lena Horne).
 For Rudolph Valentino, his make-up complemented the actor's complexion and masked the darkness of his skin on screen.